codess-aus/PL-900/Core_components.md

 You do not need to open inbound firewall ports to access an on-premises SQL server.
 Installing the on- premises data gateway enables on-premises databases to trigger flows and Power Apps to read and write data.

-You are building Power Platform solutions for your company.
+Example Power Platform solution:
-The company needs to scan invoice data in Power Platform apps.
+* The company needs to scan invoice data in Power Platform apps.
-You need to use Al guilder to implement the solution.
+* You need to use Al guilder to implement the solution.
 Which four actions should you perform in sequence?

 1. Build a form processing model in Al guilder.